 Just before the Copa América final in 2015 against Argentina, Sergio Agüero did not pick out European stars Alexis Sánchez and Arturo Vidal as the main threats for Argentina, but rather Jorge Valdívia because he was the “player who created things in midfield”.

 In Chile, they had great faith in the ability of Valdívia.
-Just before the 2014 World Cup in Brazil, Chile boss and now Sevilla manager Jorge Sampaoli sang the praises of Valdívia, calling him “an irreplaceable talent”.
+Just before the 2014 World Cup in Brazil, Chile boss Jorge Sampaoli sang the praises of Valdívia, calling him “an irreplaceable talent”.
 “Right now, he’s the key to the kind of football that we play because he’s a class apart – like Messi for Argentina, Ronaldo for Portugal and Ribéry for France.
 We need him at his best,” Sampaoli stated.

 At the 2015 Copa América, the little Chilean was at his very best, with his best match coming against the defending champions Uruguay in the quarter-final.
 In the sort of dogged game that all champions must progress through, the forever-probing Valdívia was the game’s shining light.
 He deservedly won the man of the match award.
 By the end of the week, Valdívia was lifting the trophy in Santiago, a fitting reward for a unique career that has somehow bypassed almost all contact with European football.
 So why did it not work out for Valdivia in Europe?